 - Modernize.
 You may belong to a generation in which sex was a taboo subject.
 But talking openly about your needs, desires, and concerns with your partner can make you closer—and help you both enjoy sex and intimacy.

 A good sex life—at any age—involves a lot more than just sex.
 It’s also about intimacy and touch, things anyone can benefit from.
-Even if you are ill or have physical disabilities, you can engage in intimate acts and benefit from closeness with another person.
+Even if you have health problems or physical disabilities, you can engage in intimate acts and benefit from closeness with another person.
 Take the pressure off by putting aside your old ideas of what sex “should be.”
 Focus instead on the importance of tenderness and contact.

 Taking your time

-Without pressing workloads or young children to worry about, many seniors have far more time to devote to pleasure and intimacy.
+Without pressing workloads or young children to worry about, many older adults have far more time to devote to pleasure and intimacy.
 Use your time to become more intimate.

 - Stretch your experience.
 Start with a romantic dinner—or breakfast—before lovemaking.
 Share romantic or erotic literature and poetry.
 Having an experience together, sexual or not, is a powerful way of connecting intimately.